What is the 'fit to sit' policy?

 The information below relates to claims made at times outside of the Coronavirus situation:

-Queen Mary University of London has a ‘fit to sit’ policy.
-This means that if you sit an exam, you are declaring yourself fit to do so.
+Queen Mary University of London has a ‘fit to sit’ policy, which applies to all assessments.
+This means that if you sit an exam or submit an assignment, you are declaring yourself fit to do so.
 Being ‘fit’ generally means that you are feeling well and functioning effectively.
-Therefore, if you are feeling unwell because of medical or personal difficulties, you should not sit an exam.
-If you take an exam knowing that you are unwell, you will not normally be able to successfully claim extenuating circumstances.
-There are very limited circumstances in which a student can make a successful extenuating circumstances claim after having gone ahead and sat an exam knowing they were unwell.
+Therefore, if you are feeling unwell because of medical or personal difficulties, you should not sit an exam or submit an assignment.
+If you take an exam or submit an assignment knowing that you are unwell, you will not normally be able to successfully claim extenuating circumstances.
+There are very limited circumstances in which a student can make a successful extenuating circumstances claim after having gone ahead and sat an exam or submitted an assignment knowing they were unwell.
 This would normally be limited to situations where a student was so unwell that they were unable to recognise or determine their own ill health, and medical documentation would need to be provided to confirm this.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.